Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.rst

     options:
-      -h, --help       show this help message and exit -V, --version    show program's version number and exit --all-disks      By default, the check attempts to return only mounted devices (Linux only).
-This switch disables this behavior.
-      --always-ok      Always returns OK.
+      -h, --help       show this help message and exit -V, --version    show program's version number and exit --always-ok      Always returns OK.
       --count COUNT    Number of times the value must exceed specified thresholds before alerting.
 Default: 5